sudheerj/javascript-interview-questions/README.md

     myFunction('Hello Mr.'); //output: Hello Mr.John
     ```

-    As per the above code, the inner function(greetingInfo) has access to the variables in the outer function scope(Welcome) even after the outer function has returned.
+    As per the above code, the inner function(i.e, greetingInfo) has access to the variables in the outer function scope(i.e, Welcome) even after the outer function has returned.

     **[⬆ Back to Top](#table-of-contents)**